 Children are well cared for in a warm and welcoming family environment and they are helped to make a smooth transition from their own home into the childminder's care.
 They are happy in their surroundings and show pleasure in their play and interactions with the childminder.
-The childminder provides a positive role model for children by interacting with them.
-For example, he interacts with them to name the different animals in the book and they correctly identify the lion, giraffe, zebra and crocodile.
-This develops children's language skills, thinking and vocabulary.
+The childminder provides a positive role model for children by interacting effectively with them.
+For example, the childminder joins in with the child during a construction activity and encourages the production of an aeroplane.
+She praises the child for his achievements to boost his confidence and self-esteem.
+As a result, secure attachments and relationships are established, which contribute to children's well-being.
+The childminder promotes children's health and safety well.
+She has a clear understanding of how to minimise risks in the home, and when out and about with children.
+For example, children learn to use good road safety practice when out in the community and know they need to be careful when near the road.
+The childminder's home is secure so children cannot leave unsupervised and unauthorised persons cannot gain entrance.